Man stabbed on board intercity train in Dublin

 Iarnród Éireann said services were suspended between Clontarf Road and Howth Junction due to the incident.

-Train services in north Dublin are experiencing disruption after a man was stabbed on board a service to Drogheda.
+Train services in north Dublin have resumed following disruption after a man was stabbed on board a service to Drogheda.

 A spokeswoman for the Garda said the incident occurred between Killester and Harmonstown on the 9.40pm Pearse to Drogheda service.